aabhapingle/Robust_SA_for_low_resource_languages/Back-Translation/MahaSent/README.md

-# Contains codes for back-translation approach for MahaSent dataset.
+# Contains code for back-translation approach for MahaSent dataset.